This article was last updated on: October 2018

 I stayed in a hotel called the Yanggakdo.
-It’s located right on an island on the Taedong river.
+It’s located right on an island on the Taedong River.
 Pretty convenient for preventing the evil foreigners from escaping to have a stroll around by themselves.

 The hotel is North Korea’s second tallest building after the Ryugyong (more on this later).
-They built it in the mid 90s.
+They built it in the mid-90s.

 Generally, foreigners going to Pyongyang stay either at the Yanggakdo or the Koryo.
 There isn’t much you can do other than choosing a more luxurious room, or something along those lines.

 Other than that, you know it’s most likely going to be one of those two.
-Where you finally end up staying at depends on all the backstage logistics between the operator and the government.
+Where you finally end up staying depends on all the backstage logistics between the operator and the government.

 The Ryugyong is supposed to be the third such option once it’s operational.
 There are other hotels in the city, but less than 10 are open for foreigners.
 And I guess there should be yet some more only for North Koreans.